MastrMatt/liteDB/README.md

     ZrangeByScore: ZQUERY with (key score "" offset limit), Zrange by rank: ZQUERY with (key -inf "" offset limit)

+## Errors

+-   All commands that modify the state of the db return an error response with the corresponding error message if they were unsucessful in doing so.

+-   All query commands either return the equivalent empty response ( 0 , []) or the null response if they was an error in retrieving the data.

+-   Error responses are also returned for all commands if the format of the command is incorrect or some internal error occurs on the db server.

 ## Planned Features

+-   Add more test coverage, specifically integration/e2e tests
 -   Client connection timers for idle detection and disconnection.
 -   Time-to-live (TTL) for data in the global hashtable for caching purposes.
 -   Automatic rewriting of the AOF file when it exceeds a certain size threshold.